Maxime Lestienne: International career

-Lestienne has appeared nine times for the Belgium U21 team and scored once, when he converted a penalty in the 53rd minute in a 2015 UEFA European Under-21 Football Championship qualification Group 9 game with Cyprus U21 won by Belgium 2–0.
+Lestienne has appeared seven times for the Belgium U21 team and scored once, when he converted a penalty in the 53rd minute in a 2015 UEFA European Under-21 Football Championship qualification Group 9 game against Cyprus U21 won by Belgium 2–0.

-He was called up to the Belgium national football team for the friendly against the United States in May 2013, but did not play.
-He was called up to the senior team again in 2019.
+Lestienne was called up to the senior Belgium national team for the friendly against the United States in May 2013, but did not play.
+He wore the number 17 jersey on the match-day squad.
+He was called up again to the squad in November 2019 to play against Russia and Cyprus for Belgium last two Euro 2020 qualifiers match which he didn't make any appearances.